 Who is Considered a Squatter in Rhode Island?

 A squatter is someone who chooses to occupy an abandoned, foreclosed, or unoccupied building or area of land without the lawful permission of the owner.
 This means that the person does not own or rent the property.
-Even so, squatting in the United States is legal and more common than you might think.
+Even so, squatting in the United States is more common than you might think.

 Isn’t that Trespassing?